bird-house/birdhouse-deploy/birdhouse/optional-components/README.md

 `/data/testdatasets` on the host for them to show up on this Test Thredds server.

+`TestWps_Output` dataset is for other WPS services to write to, similar to `birdhouse/wps_outputs` dataset in the production Thredds.

 No Twitcher/Magpie access control, this Test Thredds is directly behind the Nginx proxy.